Telemach (Bosnia and Herzegovina)

-Telemach (full legal name: Telemach d.o.o.) is the leading cable television and broadband internet service provider, and the largest alternative fixed line operator in Bosnia and Herzegovina.
-The company is part of United Group, owned by the British BC Partners.
+Telemach (full legal name: Telemach d.o.o.) is cable television and broadband internet service provider and alternative fixed line operator in Bosnia and Herzegovina.
+The company is part of the United Group, owned by the British BC Partners.
 It was founded as M&H Company in Sarajevo in 2005 and was one of the three companies merged to form United Group in 2007.

 Market

 Telemach services are available in the following Bosnian cities: